Plan to open retail sector hangs in balance

 Allowing foreign retailers to take stakes of up to 51 percent in supermarkets would attract much-needed capital from abroad and ultimately help unclog supply bottlenecks that have kept inflation stubbornly close to a double-digit clip.

-However, Trinamool Congress party said it will oppose the proposal at the cabinet meeting, raising the chances that yet another of Prime Minister Manmohan Singh's reform plans would be put on ice.
+However, a heavyweight party in the coalition government said it will oppose the proposal at the cabinet meeting, raising the chances that yet another of Prime Minister Manmohan Singh's reform plans would be put on ice.

 "We are completely opposed to it," said Dinesh Trivedi, the cabinet representative of the Trinamool Congress party, on which Singh's Congress party depends for a majority in parliament.